gorkamarlena/budgeting_list/README.md

-# budgeting_list
+# Budgeting List App

-## The app allow to track home expenses and save them in "expenses.json" file.
+The app allow to track home expenses and save them in "expenses.json" file.

-## Data are register in this way:
+Data are register in this way:
 {
     "id": "[id_number]",
     "date": "[date_in_format_YYYY-MM-DD]",